 I would say that people in a state of grief often struggle to reach out for support, so it’s important to be direct.
 Don’t just say, ‘call me if you need anything’.
 Offer to bring a cooked meal for the next week instead.
 Be willing to listen to the same story over and over again.

 When people are grieving, their brain finds it hard to come to terms with the loss and trauma.
 Recovery starts with talking, so simply sit and listen.
 And don’t be scared to ask how they are doing.
-So many people fear raising the subject of baby loss in case it triggers upset, but in fact it reminds people that they are loved.
+So many people fear to raise the subject of baby loss in case it triggers upset, but in fact, it reminds people that they are loved.

 Thank you so much to Zoë for appearing on my blog today.
 And for answering my questions in such a thoughtful and inspiring manner.